Tomas Tranströmer: Music

 Tranströmer played the piano throughout his life; after his stroke, which paralyzed the right side of his body, he taught himself to play only with his left hand.
-He often said that the playing was a way for him to continue living after the stroke.Poetry Foundation "Tomas Tranströmer Plays Piano in New Short Doc on New Official Website" 1 November 2011Jean-Pierre Thiollet, 88 notes pour piano solo, Neva Editions, 2015, p.154-155.
+He often said that the playing was a way for him to continue living after the stroke.

 Tranströmer's daughter Emma is a concert singer.
 In 2011 she released the album Dagsmeja, containing songs based on Tranströmer's poems.

 Many composers and musicians have worked with his poems.
 Among these are Jan Garbarek, Ulf Grahn, Madeleine Isaksson, Margareta Hallin, Lars Edlund, Sven-David Sandström, Jan Sandström and Anders Eliasson.

 Death

-Tranströmer died in Stockholm on 26 March 2015 at 83, less than 3 weeks before his 84th birthday.
+Tranströmer died in Stockholm on 26 March 2015 at 83.